medplum/medplum/packages/docs/docs/agent/index.md

 Keep the terminal open so that you can see the logs.
 At this point you can start sending messages to the agent.

+## Supported Protocols

+- [HL7 v2](https://www.hl7.org): A widely used low-level message protocol for healthcare data exchange.
+- [DICOM](https://www.dicomstandard.org/): A protocol used for storing metadata about medical images.
+Currently, Medplum supports the C-STORE and C-ECHO operations.
+Support for other DICOM operations such C-FIND, C-GET, and C-MOVE is coming soon.
+- [ASTM](https://www.astm.org/): Used to transfer data between clinical instruments and computer systems.
+ASTM support is still in alpha.

 ## See also

 - [Medplum Agent design discussion](https://github.com/medplum/medplum/discussions/2012)